-For food businesses which provide non-prepacked food, such as retailers, restaurants, takeaways, bakeries and institutional caterers (e.g. nurseries, schools, workplace canteens etc.), there is a requirement to provide information on allergenic ingredients.
+For food businesses that provide non-prepacked food, such as retailers, restaurants, takeaways, bakeries and institutional caterers (e.g. nurseries, schools, workplace canteens, etc.), there is a requirement to provide information on allergenic ingredients.

 How do I manage my child’s allergy when they go to kid’s parties?

 If your child has an allergy and is going to a friend’s birthday party or celebration, it’s always worth packing some party food in case the food being served isn’t suitable.